-- Using a paper clip or other small, blunt tool press the reset button located on the top of the access point for 30 seconds. - 2.
+- 1. Using a paper clip or other small, blunt tool press the reset button located in the cable bay of the access point for 30 seconds. - 2.
 After two to four minutes, the WAP will reboot.
 Restart the setup process or upload a previously saved configuration.